PavanMudigonda/action-dynamic-readme-1/README.md

 <p align="center"><img src="https://cdn.svarun.dev/gh/actions.png" width="150px"/></p>

 # Dynamic ReadMe - ***Github Action***
- Convert Static Readme into Dynamic Readme
+ Convert Static Readme into Dynamic Readme hi there

 ## Motivation
 As an open-source software developer I use GitHub Repositories extensively to store my projects.
 I maintain over 100 projects, of which, about 85% of them have standardised content for the README.md file.
 That being said, I am finding it increasingly tedious to add, update or remove content in the README.md files across all my repositories because of two main challenges: